Veterinary Clinic Signup

 Thank you for participating in the Tenth Annual National Pet Obesity Awareness Day study.
 This survey will allow the veterinary profession to better understand the current state of pet obesity in the U.S.

-To complete the study, we are asking that you obtain basic information on each cat and dog over one year of age that presents to your clinic on October 10, 2018 for routine procedures such as annual examinations, vaccinations, dentistry, boarding, grooming, minor medical complaints, and so forth.
+To complete the study, we are asking that you obtain basic information on each cat and dog over one year of age that presents to your clinic October 2018 for routine procedures such as annual examinations, vaccinations, dentistry, boarding, grooming, minor medical complaints, and so forth.
 It is important that you are consistent with selecting all types, breeds and sizes of pets to include in the study.
 One of the primary concerns for a study such as this is that participants will unintentionally record only the overweight or obese pets and fail to capture data on normal to thin pets.
 Be sure to record data on all of the pets you see for simple, routine procedures on this single day to give an accurate representation of the U.S. pet population.

 We have greatly simplified the study.
 We are primarily asking for owner’s assessment of their pet’s weight, the pet’s weight and your BCS scoring.